writethedocs/www/docs/conf/atlantic/2024/writing-day.rst

 - Location: **{{about.venue}}**.

 Writing Day projects are welcome to join us for the entire event, the first session, or the second session.
-The first and second session time blocks are separated by a 30 minute snack break.
+The first and second session time blocks are separated by a 30-minute snack break.

 We will do a shared intro session at 10:30 UTC and 14:30 UTC.
-Project leaders should join the platform early to acclimate to the space and test your audio/video.
+Project leaders, please join the platform early to acclimate to the space and test your audio/video.

 Project setup: